Recorded on 31 October 1984 during a 9-day seminar

-So, this rollercoaster that we have decided to take a ride on, we start off in being only beingness, if you can imagine what that’s like; and you cannot.
+So, this rollercoaster that we have decided to take a ride on, we start off in being only beingness, if you can imagine what that’s like, and you cannot.
 The mind cannot see beyond the mind.
-Mind is a come-down from beingness.
-So when you try to imagine it, it’s impossible.
-But how many of you have experienced just being your beingness.
+Mind is a come-down from beingness, so when you try to imagine it, it’s impossible.
+But how many of you have experienced just being your beingness?
 There isn’t a moment when you’re not.
 There isn’t a moment when you’re not experiencing your beingness.
 And this is what you’re looking for.
-In youre every act in life, you’re looking for your beingness.
-And what it is, is you call it your Self, with a capital S. When I am just myself only, I am my beingness.
+In your every act in life, you’re looking for your beingness.
+And what it is, you call your Self, with a capital S. When I am just my Self only, I am my beingness.
 And you can’t help but be your Self; you cannot help but be your beingness.

 So, what do we do?
-We take a sleigh-ride, a coaster-ride.
-Out of this nice, even, perfect, wonderful spot, we start moving out, and we take a real downward ride, we go to a bottom, and then ride back again.
+We take a sleigh ride, a rollercoaster ride.
+Out of this nice, even, perfect, wonderful spot, we start moving out, and we take a real downward ride; we go to a bottom, and then ride back again.

 But what we do is, we make a denser body, called astral.
-And here’s where we really hang ourselves.
-I’m putting the neck right around that line.
-When we get down to the physical.
-In the realm of time, this was started eons ago.
-In the realm of time we’ve been hundreds of millions of years into the physical.
+And here’s where we really hang ourselves—I’m putting the neck right around that line when we get down to the physical.
+In the realm of time—this was started eons ago—in the realm of time, we’ve been hundreds of millions of years into the physical.
 This is how stubborn we are.
-And theoretically, any time anyone should choose, that one go right back up to the top.
+And theoretically, any time anyone should choose, that one goes right back up to the top.
 But as you’ve noticed, you get so caught up in your toys, in your externals, you just don’t want to let go.

 So, you’ve chosen a wonderful time.
 You couldn’t have chosen a better time to come into the physical realm.
 Because unconsciously we set it up—originally consciously—so that we will not be forever caught up in this heaviness, in this misery, in this limitation.
-And when we set it up, we could see ahead of time that you get so blinded, you don’t know where you’re going.
-And so we set up the automatic protective stops.
+And when we set it up, we could see ahead of time that you get so blinded, you don’t know where you’re going, and so we set up the automatic protective stops.
 That’s the physical, set up so that the physical can’t work anymore.
 Then we have to go back up.
-There’s only one way to go: up, when all the props are out.
+There’s only one way to go—up—when all the [supports are gone].

 And I don’t know whether to mention it or not, but I will.
 The leader of what’s considered one of the most spiritual countries in the world died this morning.
-Indira Ghandi She was assassinated.
-By whom?
+Indira Ghandi.
+She was assassinated.
+By who?
 Two of her guards.
 They were Sikhs. . . .
-But the irony of it; who did it?
+But the irony of it—who did it?
 Her closest personal guard.
 What I’m saying to you is, there are no safeties in this world.
 And what are you doing every day?
 You’re trying to make it safe.
-Even if you get to be the head of one of most spiritual, one of the largest countries, you still can’t be safe.
-Until you identify with your beingness.
+Even if you get to be the head of one of most spiritual, one of the largest countries, you still can’t be safe—until you identify with your beingness.
 And when you do, you’ll have the absolute safety there is.
 You’re untouchable, immortal, whole, perfect.

 Question: And what about you, Lester?
 Are you in the causal?